 THC vs. THCA

-Cannabis produces intoxicating effects when consumed through common methods such as smoking, vaping, baked edibles, etc. because in each case cannabis has been heated enough for the THCA to be converted into THC.
+Cannabis produces intoxicating effects when consumed through common methods including smoking, vaping, etc. because in each case cannabis has been heated enough for the THCA to be converted into THC.

 Health benefits of THCA